-6.1.1 Educating students, both inside and outside the classroom, studio, or laboratory is the College's primary purpose.
+- 6.1.1 Educating students, both inside and outside the classroom, studio, or laboratory is the College's primary purpose.
 Therefore, performance in teaching carries the greatest weight in the evaluation of faculty.
 All aspects of teaching, including preceptorial teaching, will be evaluated in order to gain a clear understanding of each faculty member's performance.
-The highest priority in the Political Science program is excellence in teaching through in-person, hybrid, or online modalities.
-In particular, the Program recognizes the value of designing effective online courses and the additional effort required to engage and support students who face challenges in an online learning environment.
-Training and professional development to improve teaching, particularly to build effective online learning opportunities for students, is highly valued.

-6.1.2 In broad terms excellence in teaching is characterized by:

-6.1.2.1 A thorough and current command of the subject matter, teaching techniques and methodologies of the disciplines one teaches.
+The highest priority in the Political Science program is excellence in teaching. - 6.1.2 In broad terms excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teaching techniques and methodologies of the disciplines one teaches.
 In Political Science, public policy, and law, teaching is particularly vital and challenging given the constantly changing nature of the subject.
-As a result, it is vital for one's teaching to emphasize emerging research findings, societal implications, and often contentious nature of the issues, as well as the direct and important policy implications of the knowledge and understanding we foster.
-The Political Science Program recognizes the additional demands placed on faculty to remain current with developments in the discipline while COVID-related disruptions to the University's curriculum require immediate changes to teaching modalities and pedagogies.
-The Political Science Program recognizes the substantial demand on faculty to develop and implement new teaching techniques as a result of rapid changes to course modalities.

-6.1.2.2 Sound course design and delivery in all teaching assignments - whether program or General Studies, introductory or advanced offerings - as evident in clear learning goals and expectations, content reflecting the best available scholarship or artistic practices, and teaching techniques aimed at student learning.
-The Political Science Program values sound course design and delivery in all teaching modalities, in-person, hybrid, online, or blended (asynchronous/synchronous).
-The Program further acknowledges the additional work required to: 1) design and deliver online courses; 2) apply for, and secure, the necessary training, resources, and support to learn best practices for online learning; and, 3) support students who face challenges with online learning.

-6.1.2.3 The ability to organize course material and to communicate this information effectively.
+As a result, it is vital for one's teaching to emphasize emerging research findings, societal implications, and often contentious nature of the issues, as well as the direct and important policy implications of the knowledge and understanding we foster. - 6.1.2.2 Sound course design and delivery in all teaching assignments whether program or General Studies, introductory or advanced offerings as evident in clear learning goals and expectations, content reflecting the best available scholarship or artistic practices, and teaching techniques aimed at student learning. - 6.1.2.3 The ability to organize course material and to communicate this information effectively.
 The development of a comprehensive syllabus for each course taught, including expectations, grading and attendance policies, and the timely provision of copies to students.
-The Political Science Program recognizes that COVID-related disruptions to the University's curriculum may require faculty to adapt class policies and expectations of students.